ArshanK/MiniArcade/README.md

 # MiniArcade

-Group project for SFWRENG 3XA3
+Group project for SFWRENG 3XA3 in the Winter 2020 session.
 Team Members and Responsibilities:

     Arshan Khan | Pong